moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

   <div id="cw-crossover"></div>
   <figcaption>
     <strong>Interactive.</strong> Mean score vs. galaxies per box (log axis),
-    50 held-out seeds, matched skeleton length.
-Blue: SE(3) lift; orange:
+    50 held-out seeds, skeleton length now genuinely matched.
+Blue: SE(3) lift; orange: Hessian.
-    Hessian.
 Hover for values.
-The completeness curves cross between 5k and 20k galaxies: the lift is a <em>sparse-data</em> instrument.
-Junction F1 shows the same crossover — and is where both models are weakest overall.
+The Hessian curve sits on or above the lift's at every density; the gap closes to a tie only at the ultra-sparse end.
+Junction F1 (third toggle) is where both models are weakest overall.
   </figcaption>
 </figure>